thewhitetulip/web-dev-golang-anti-textbook/README.md

 You will create a to do list application as you go along with the book.
 Learning anything is faster when it is done via examples, this book strives to teach maximum concepts by examples.

+Please use the `front end` folder in the `code` folder to get the index.html of the Tasks project and work on it while reading this tutorial.

 This book is open source at [Github Repo](https://github.com/thewhitetulip/web-dev-golang-anti-textbook/).

 ##Code